 TEST 1: Testing For Spark At The Spark Plug Wires

-Also, don't pull the spark plug wire off of the spark plug while the engine is cranking (to check for spark) because this will damage the ignition coil, if it isn't fried already.
+- Do not pull the spark plug wire off of its spark plug while your helper cranks the engine to verify spark.
+This will damage the ignition coil, if it isn't fried already.

-Attach the HEI spark tester (or an equivalent spark tester) to the spark plug wire (as shown in the photo above).
+Attach the HEI spark tester to the spark plug wire.

 Have your assistant crank the engine while you eye-ball the spark tester.
 If you're testing a misfire condition, the engine will start, so be careful.

-Repeat the test for all of the remaining spark plug wires.
+Repeat the test for all of the remaining spark plug wires (if applicable).